Semi-supervised Contrastive Learning Using Partial Label Information: Experiments

-In Experiment 2 we evaluate the benefit of adding Nullspace Tuning to an existing powerful semi-supervised learning approach.
+These experiments evaluate the benefit of adding Nullspace Tuning to an existing powerful semi-supervised learning approach.
 MixMatch is a good example for this demonstration, because aside from being state of the art, it uses several techniques in combination already, and therefore has a fairly complex loss function.

-Unlabeled and partially labeled examples were computed as in Experiment 1.
+Unlabeled and partially labeled examples were computed as they were for the standalone methods.
 For this experiment, we evaluate only on CIFAR-10, on which MixMatch has previously achieved the largest error reduction compared to other methods \cite{berthelot2019mixmatch}.
-We used the TensorFlow \cite{abadi2016tensorflow} MixMatch implementation, written by the original authors \citep{berthelot2019mixmatch}, augmenting it to produce our MixMatchNST algorithm.
-Test error and standard deviation was computed for labeled dataset sizes between 250 and 4000, with five random splits each.
+We used the TensorFlow \cite{abadi2016tensorflow} MixMatch implementation, written by the original authors \cite{berthelot2019mixmatch}, augmenting it to produce our MixMatchNST algorithm.
+Test error and standard deviation was computed for labeled dataset sizes between 250 and 4,000, with five random splits each.

 MixMatch hyperparameters were set at the optimal CIFAR-10 settings established by Berthelot.
-For MixMatchNST we set the Nullspace Tuning weight $\lambda_E=1$, which generally works well for most experiments.
-However, to investigate whether the addition of the Nullspace Tuning term altered the loss landscape, we also performed univariate grid search over the MixUp hyperparameter $\alpha$ and the loss component weights $\lambda_E$ and $\lambda_U$ for MixMatchNST.
+For MixMatchNST, we set the Nullspace Tuning weight $\lambda_E=1$, which generally works well for most experiments.
+However, to investigate whether the addition of the Nullspace Tuning term altered the loss landscape, we performed univariate grid search over the MixUp hyperparameter $\alpha$ and the loss component weights $\lambda_E$ and $\lambda_U$ for MixMatchNST.
 We did not apply a linear rampup \cite{tarvainen2017mean} to $\lambda_E$ as is done for $\lambda_U$.

+Further characterization of MixMatchNST is accomplished through modifying the unlabeled data.
+With 500 labeled data in the CIFAR-10 training set, the model is trained with a varied amount of unlabeled data starting with all 44,500 and ending with 5,000 for one experiment.
+Another experiment uses all 44,500 unlabled data, but increases the chance of an nonequivalent pair provided to the Nullspace Tuning term.

+Additionally, we evaluate MixMatchNST on the CIFAR-100 dataset with 10,000 labeled data using a wider model.
+In following the parameters used by Berthelot et al., we set $\lambda_U=150$.
+To find the optimal $\lambda_E$, we incrementally increase the value and retrain the model.

-To investigate how the network was responding to Nullspace Tuning, we visualized three layers in the Wide ResNet-28 model (Figure \ref{network}) for both MixMatch and MixMatchNST.
-The feature maps for the CIFAR-10 test set were extracted after training with 500 and 2000 labeled examples and then were reshaped in to a vector for each sample.
+To investigate how the network was responding to Nullspace Tuning, we visualized three layers in the Wide ResNet-28 model (Fig \ref{network}) for both MixMatch and MixMatchNST.
+The feature maps for the CIFAR-10 test set were extracted after training with 500 and 2,000 labeled examples and then were reshaped in to a vector for each sample.
 These flattened feature maps were then embedded in a 2D manifold fit with UMAP \cite{mcinnes2018umap} resulting in a single coordinate for each sample.